Contemporary Indian Art

-Contemporary Indian Art was an exhibition held from September 18 – October 31, 1982 at The Royal Academy of Arts in London.
-The exhibition featured two sections, I. The Gesture, and Motif, which was on view from September 18 – October 5, 1982, and II.
-Stories, Situations, which was on view from October 9 – 31, 1982.
+Contemporary Indian Art was an exhibition held from 18 September to 31 October 1982 at the Royal Academy of Arts in London.
+The exhibition was presented in two sections: The Gesture, and Motif, on view from 18 September to 5 October 1982, and Stories, Situations, on view from 9 October to 31 October 1982.
 The exhibition was co-curated by Akbar Padamsee, Richard Bartholomew, and Geeta Kapur.

-The exhibition was part of the Festival of India, a six-month showcase for Indian culture and art co-sponsored by the governments of the United Kingdom and India.
-Prime Minister Indira Gandhi remarked at the opening, The links between our two peoples have always been unique.
-That is why this artistic celebration means so much to us, and to them.
+The exhibition formed part of the Festival of India, a six-month cultural programme co-sponsored by the governments of the United Kingdom and India.
+At the opening, Prime Minister Indira Gandhi highlighted the significance of cultural ties between the two countries.

 Concept

-The exhibition is a retrospective on the development and evolution of contemporary Indian art practices.
-The Festival Advisory Committee worked with major museums, galleries, and institutions, as well as private collectors and artists, to loan the final 133 artworks in the exhibition.
-The two separate installations of the exhibition, 'The Gesture, and Motif' followed by 'Stories, Situations', were created to highlight two different categories of artists working in or from India.
-The former category includes artists whose work have an emblematic quality with figures that are highly stylized.
-The second category includes artists whose work is more focused on story telling.
+The exhibition was conceived as a retrospective on the development and evolution of contemporary Indian art practices.
+The Festival Advisory Committee collaborated with major museums, galleries, institutions, and private collectors to assemble 133 artworks for the exhibition.
+The two sections, The Gesture, and Motif and Stories, Situations, were designed to highlight different approaches among artists working in or from India.